nautechsystems/nautilus_trader/docs/index.md

 ## Why NautilusTrader?

-Traditionally, trading strategy research and backtesting might be conducted in Python (or other suitable language), with the models and/or strategies then needing to be reimplemented in C, C++, C#, Java or other statically typed language(s).
-The reasoning here is to utilize the performance and type safety a compiled language can offer, which has historically made these languages more suitable for large trading systems.
+Traditionally, trading strategy research and backtesting might be conducted in Python (or other suitable language) using vectorized methods, with the strategy then needing to be reimplemented in a more event-drive way using C++, C#, Java or other statically typed language(s).
+The reasoning here is that vectorized backtesting code cannot express the granular time and event dependent complexity of real-time trading, where compiled languages have proven to be more suitable due to their inherently higher performance, and type safety.

-The value of NautilusTrader here is that this reimplementation step is circumvented - as the critical core components of the platform have all been written entirely in Cython.
-Because Cython can generate efficient C code (which then compiles to C extension modules as native binaries), Python can effectively be used as a high-performance systems programming language - with the benefit being that a Python native environment can be offered which is suitable for professional quantitative traders and trading firms.
+One of the key advantages of NautilusTrader here, is that this reimplementation step is now circumvented - as the critical core components of the platform have all been written entirely in Rust or Cython.
+This means we're using the right tools for the job, where systems programming languages compile performant binaries, with C extension modules then able to offer a Python native environment, suitable for professional quantitative traders and trading firms.

 ## Why Python?